For more information and to use our reference implementation, visit the Deepgram Outbound Telephony Agent repo.

 For available LLM models, see the Voice Agent LLM docs.
 For available TTS models, see the Voice Agent TTS docs.

 This reference implementation is configured for English using Deepgram Flux (flux-general-en) for STT, which provides native turn-taking optimized for voice agents.
+To add multilingual support, switch the STT model to flux-general-multi and set language_hints to an array of BCP-47 codes to bias toward expected languages.
 For building voice agents in other languages, see the Deepgram multilingual voice agent guide.

 The backend/ directory contains an in-memory mock.
 To connect to a real CRM or scheduling system: